Visit three of the region's most extraordinary graveyards, including one for circus performers and another that is over 1,000 years old

 Three miles west of Sun City, a mound rises 30+ feet out of Cockroach Bay Aquatic Preserve's waters.
 The land mass is known as Big Cockroach Mound, or Cockroach Key, and is part of a human-made midden complex thought to be constructed between 100 and 900 CE.

 Middens are large heaps, built up over many centuries of Indigenous occupation, consisting of animal bones and shells, broken pottery, and other community refuse.
-Some middens, like Big Cockroach Mound, were also found to contain Native Americans graves.
+Some middens, like Big Cockroach Mound, were also found to contain Native American graves.

 A Works Progress Administration project conducted in the 1930s identified remains of at least 224 people in the mound, though it's likely more are buried throughout the midden complex.
 Many of the unearthed remains belong to young children, possibly pointing to an epidemic in the area long ago.